Conference of National Armaments Directors (CNAD)

 - It reports directly to the North Atlantic Council.

-The mission of the CNAD is to enable multinational cooperation on delivery of interoperable military capabilities to improve NATO forces’ effectiveness over the whole spectrum of current and future operations.
+The mission of the CNAD is to enable multinational cooperation on the delivery of interoperable military capabilities to improve NATO forces’ effectiveness over the whole spectrum of current and future operations.

 The CNAD also plays a key role in the promotion of essential battlefield interoperability and in the harmonisation of military requirements on an Alliance-wide basis.
 The CNAD identifies and pursues collaborative opportunities and promotes transatlantic defence industrial cooperation.